Arkansas Court Records

 Driving records are considered confidential in the state of Arkansas.
 Therefore, access to these records is restricted, and copies are only issued to requestors with a signed release form from the record’s subject.
 The signed release remains in effect for five years, unless a written withdrawal is filed by the party that authorized it.

 Alternatively, requests for driving records can be made online via the Arkansas Online Driver Record Request System.
-Requestors will be required to provide the driver’s full name, date of birth, state-issued license number and license issue date, and the last five digits of the driver’s social security number.
+Requestors are typically required to provide the driver’s full name, date of birth, state-issued license number and license issue date, and the last five digits of the driver’s social security number.

 How Can I Find a Lost Traffic Ticket in Arkansas?